LennonLab/Emergence/EmergencePrePrint.md

 However, ecological IBMs are typically used to examine highly specific questions and often require consider computational complexity (DeAngelis and Gross 1992, Rosindell et al. 2015, Grimm and Raidlsback 2005).

 Here, we leverage the power of ecological IBMs with a relatively simple platform that encodes the first principles of several ecological theories.
-This platform, called 'Simplex', allows the user to run thousands of IBMs to study the simultaneous emergence of no less than 20 ecological patterns.
+This platform, called 'Emergence', allows the user to run thousands of IBMs to study the simultaneous emergence of no less than 20 ecological patterns.
-Below, we provide a detailed explanation of how Simplex works, the data it quantifies and tracks, the theories and principles that Simplex integrates, and the analyses and tests that can be conducted using the Simplex source code.
+Below, we provide a detailed explanation of how Emergence works, the data it quantifies and tracks, the theories and principles that Emergence integrates, and the analyses and tests that can be conducted using the Emergence source code.

 ### Methods

 #### Platform description
-Here, we describe Simplex largely according to the ODD protocol (Overview, Design concepts, Details), which is standard for describing IBMs (Grimm et al. 2006).
+Here, we describe Emergence largely according to the ODD protocol (Overview, Design concepts, Details), which is standard for describing IBMs (Grimm et al. 2006).
-Simplex, however, is not one IBM intended for use with a specific system.
+Emergence, however, is not one IBM intended for use with a specific system.
-Simplex is distributable software and a platform for simulating unlimited numbers of IBMs and for studying the simultaneous emergence of ecological patterns predicted by multiple theories.
+Emergence is distributable software and a platform for simulating unlimited numbers of IBMs and for studying the simultaneous emergence of ecological patterns predicted by multiple theories.
-A detailed descriptions of Simplex source files, functions, and analysis code can be found on the public GitHub repository (https://github.com/LennonLab/simplex).
+A detailed descriptions of Emergence source files, functions, and analysis code can be found on the public GitHub repository (https://github.com/LennonLab/Emergence).

 #### Purpose
-Simplex is intended to combine aspects of ecological paradigms and allow the user to study how patterns from each of these paradigms can simultaneously emerge.
+Emergence is intended to combine aspects of ecological paradigms and allow the user to study how patterns from each of these paradigms can simultaneously emerge.
 These paradigms include metabolic scaling, community ecology, life history, neutral theory, resource limitation, and ecological energetics.
-Simplex accomplishes three proximate objectives.
+Emergence accomplishes three proximate objectives.
-First, Simplex assembles and runs IBMs from random combinations of system variables and species traits.
+First, Emergence assembles and runs IBMs from random combinations of system variables and species traits.
-Second, Simplex stores the outputs of IBMs including animations.
+Second, Emergence stores the outputs of IBMs including animations.
-Third, Simplex provides R and python code for analyzing simulation data.
+Third, Emergence provides R and python code for analyzing simulation data.

 #### Entities & their state variables
-**Individual organisms** -- Simplex simulates life history processes of growth, dispersal, reproduction, and basal respiration at the individual level.
+**Individual organisms** -- Emergence simulates life history processes of growth, dispersal, reproduction, and basal respiration at the individual level.
 Individuals are distinguished by collections of elements within dictionaries, i.e., data objects that hold key-value pairs.
 For example, the dictionary holding information on individual organisms is structured as follows: